 Light and moisture will impact the quality of the stored fruit, so it’s a good idea to minimize opening the containers.
 Storing your dehydrated strawberries in single-serving portions can combat light and moisture exposure.

-Ways to Use Dehydrated Strawberries
+Dehydrated Strawberries Recipes

-Once you've finished dehydrating the strawberries, and arranged the jars to your satisfaction on your pantry shelves, it's time to find recipes.
+Once you’ve finished dehydrating the strawberries, and arranged the jars to your satisfaction on your pantry shelves, it’s time to find recipes.
 This is the easy part because you can add dehydrated strawberries to just about anything for a burst of flavor and goodness.
 You can toss them into salads, trail mixes, cereal, and smoothies.
-You can also use dehydrated strawberries in all kinds of baked goods, granola bars, candy bars and even frosting.
-Summer or winter, there's always some use for strawberries in the kitchen.
-Here's one of our favorites get you started.
+You can also use dehydrated strawberries in all kinds of baked goods, granola bars, candy bars, and even frosting.
+Summer or winter, there’s always some use for strawberries in the kitchen.
+Here’s one of our favorites to get you started.

 Summer Strawberry Trifle

 This is a great recipe for a summer barbecue.
 You will need:

 - 4 cups sliced strawberries